mnit-rtmc/iris/docs/action_plans.md

  - [beacon], activates the flashing beacon
  - [ramp meter], enables the [density metering] algorithm
  - [camera], recalls the specified camera [preset]

-For non-DMS device types, **Condition** action tags can be used in the message pattern to activate a device only when the condition is met.
+ - [lane marking], activates in-pavement LEDs

 [Priority] determines the priority of messages created by the action.

 ### Action Tags